Health and Physical Education

-Bachelor of Science in Education with a Major in Physical Education
+Bachelor of Science in Education with a Major in Health and Physical Education

-The BSEd program meets the requirements of the Education and Standards and Practices Board of North Dakota for a K-12 physical education teaching license.
+The BSEd program meets the requirements of the Education and Standards and Practices Board of North Dakota for a K-12 physical education and health education teaching license.

 Refer to Teacher Education Policies and Procedures of the catalog for details regarding Teacher Education at Minot State University.
 These pages explain the admission, retention, and exit requirements of the program.